sringling/multiconnect/README.md

 end
 ```

-And now you can add as many connecitons as you want, and your `find` and `search` methods will change none.
+And now you can add as many connections as you want, and your `find` and `search` methods will change none.

 ## Objects and helpers